If you are one of the 60,000 + women diagnosed with DCIS this year, you now have a way to gain more peace of mind about what to think and do about it.

 I hope all health-care providers and organizations concerned with “early detection” of breast cancer embrace this important test.

 When it comes to DCIS, there is no price tag for peace of mind.

-If your doctor is unaware or unsupportive of DCISionRT, please contact Jennifer Cohrs for assistance:
+If your doctor is unaware or unsupportive of DCISionRT, contact PreludeDx at this link.

 Thank you Prelude Dx for advancing the science of DCIS and for treating me like a VIP!

 Such good news!
 I did the Oncotype Dx test for DCIS and that showed a low chance of reoccurrence for me.
 I did do a week of twice daily radiation, but declined Tamoxifen therapy.